 How much weight can I plan to lose?

 According to Banner Health, patients can expect to lose from 50-80% of their excess weight.
 This is a patient’s current weight minus their ideal body weight.
 This occurs with a proper diet and regular exercise.

 Typically gastric bypass patients lose the most weight (up to 77%) within one to two years after surgery and they maintain the most weight loss over a longer period of time afterward.

 What kind of follow-up can I expect with Gastric Sleeve surgery?

 Patients typically follow up a few days after being discharged from the hospital.
 Then a monthly appointment will be recommended for the first year, this depends on the patient’s health.

 What will my diet be like after surgery?

-Web MD reports the gastric bypass diet has having four different phases.
+Web MD reports the gastric bypass diet has four different phases.
 The first, liquids, will occur for eat least the first few days following surgery.
 Once a patient can handle liquid foods for a couple days, pureed foods will be introduced for two to four weeks.
 After the doctor determines the body is handling the pureed food properly, soft, solid foods will be introduced.
 These are usually eaten for about eight weeks.
 After that two-month period, solid foods are introduced slowly into the diet.
-Always avoid nuts, seeds, dried fruits, popcorn, carbonated beverages, granola, stringy vegetables, breads and tough meats (with gristle).
+Always avoid nuts, seeds, dried fruits, popcorn, carbonated beverages, granola, stringy vegetables, bread, and tough meats (with gristle).